RichardMohammed/SnakesAndLadders/RM.SnakesAndLadders/ReadMe.md

 Status: Work in progress

-This demo can be used to test teh Snakes and ladders Kata 1 i.e being able to:
+This demo can be used to test the Snakes and ladders Kata 1 i.e being able to:
 	- Roll a dice
 	- Move player tokens
 	- Check for a winner